 Is there a restriction on what kind of permanent loan I can acquire?

-You can use any permanent loan product you qualify for—the most popular are Conventional, FHA and USDA programs.
+You can use any permanent loan product you qualify for (Conventional, VA, FHA & USDA)—the most popular is Conventional financing.

 What kind of payments will I be making during construction?
 How will they change as construction proceeds?